Cette page web est en cours de traduction – elle sera disponible en français prochainement.

 It allows developing and operating major trans-European IT systems together, as well as establishing networks by bringing together national officials from across Europe.

 Fiscalis 2020 has a budget of € 223.4 million.

 EU Tax policy makes asubstantial important contribution to the fight against tax fraud and supports revenue collection for the EU and Member States' budgets.

 It is a key element in efforts to strengthen an EU Internal Market.

 The co-existence of national tax systems raises issues of double taxation and distortion of competition.The Fiscalis 2020 programme helps tax administrations in the participating countries to find solutions for these challenges.

 To improve the proper functioning of the taxation systems in the internal market by enhancing cooperation between participating countries, their tax authorities and their officials.

 To support the fight against tax fraud, tax evasion and aggressive tax planning and the implementation of Union law in the field of taxation by

-The achievement of these objectives shall be measured on the basis, in particular, of the following:
+The achievement of these objectives is measured in particular on the basis of: